deepanshs/csdmpy/docs/source/examples/2D{1} datasets/nmr.rst

     >>> """
     ...
 Set the extents of the image.
     ...
-To set the control variable coordinates at the center of each image ... pixel, subtract and add half the sampling interval from the first ... and the last coordinate, respectively, of the linearly sampled grid ... dimension, i.e., x0.
+To set the independent variable coordinates at the center of each image ... pixel, subtract and add half the sampling interval from the first ... and the last coordinate, respectively, of the linearly sampled ... dimension, i.e., x0.
     ... """  # doctest: +SKIP
     >>> si=x[0].sampling_interval